-Dissertation Defense.
 Completion of the requirements for the Ph.D. includes a formal oral defense of the dissertation.
 A favorable vote of at least two-thirds of the committee is required for passing.
-As stipulated in the Penn State Graduate Bulletin: "Both the thesis director and the student are responsible for ensuring the completion of a draft of the thesis and for adequate consultation with members of the thesis committee well in advance of the oral examination (Defense).
+As stipulated in the Penn State Graduate Bulletin, the dissertation committee chair and the student are responsible for ensuring the completion of a draft of the dissertation and for adequate consultation with members of the thesis committee well in advance of the oral examination (i.e., defense).
 Major revisions to the thesis should be completed before this examination.
-The dissertation should be in its final draft, with appropriate notes, bibliography, tables, etc., at the time of the oral examination; both the content and style should be correct and polished by the time this final draft of the thesis is in the hands of the committee.
-It is the responsibility of the doctoral candidate to provide a copy of the thesis to each member of the doctoral committee at least one week before the date of the scheduled examination."
-Prompted by the student, the Graduate Secretary will notify faculty and students in the Department of the Defense and invite them to attend.
-The Graduate Bulletin specifies that the final oral examination, which serves as the Defense of the dissertation, shall be "related in large part to the dissertation, but may cover the candidate's whole program of study . . . "
+The dissertation should be in its final draft, with appropriate notes, bibliography, tables, etc., at the time of the oral examination; both the content and style should be correct and polished by the time this final draft is in the hands of the committee.
+It is the responsibility of the doctoral candidate to provide a copy of the thesis to each member of the doctoral committee at least two weeks before the date of the scheduled examination."
+The Graduate Bulletin specifies that the final oral examination, which serves as the defense of the dissertation, shall be "related in large part to the dissertation, but may cover the candidate's whole program of study . . ."